kyle-n/kyle-n.github.io/posts/dependency-injection-in-svelte.md

 As your Svelte app grows, you will need tests.
 Tests help you ship new features faster.
 They provide some assurance your code change hasn't broken anything.

-A good practice when unit testing is to test each component independent of its dependencies.
+It's good to unit test each component independent of its dependencies.
 However, this can be difficult with Svelte components.

 Consider this component I recently wrote for my new browser extension [Replies for Hacker News](https://www.nazariosoftware.com/2024/02/23/never-miss-a-conversation-with-replies-for-hacker-news.html) [^1].
 The code pings my website to display a list of my other apps.